From Physics Research Archive - Page 3

 Whenever the jet pack's engines were off, McCandless was in free fall--the only force on him was Earth's gravity (neglecting air resistance and the gravitational attraction of the shuttle).
 To learn more, visit Footloose and this APOD page.

-image credit: Paul Bourke, University of Western Australia; larger image
+image credit: Paul Bourke, University of Western Australia; image source; An Introduction to Chaos ` - Jun 8, 2011

 This image shows the "Lorentz attractor," a graph that represents the behavior of a simple model of Earth's weather.
-Weather is just one example of a chaotic system, in which seemingly irregular behavior does follow certain patterns.
+Weather is just one example of a chaotic system, in which seemingly random behavior does follow certain patterns.

 image credit: NRC file photo; image source; larger image

-Mechanics of a Meltdown Explained - May 12, 2011
+Mechanics of a Meltdown Explained ` - May 12, 2011

 The long red tubes are zirconium-alloy-clad fuel rods being fastened together into large bundles that will form the core of a nuclear reactor.
 Inside the zirconium cylinders are stacked pellets of uranium oxide, the reactor fuel.